 - U.S. Citizens born Overseas: original and copy of naturalization certificate, certificate of citizenship, or Consular Report of Birth Abroad, and original and copy of U.S. passport.

 - Proof of physical presence in the United States.
-You may include U.S. school transcripts, U.S. tax records, Social Security Earnings Statements, U.S. immunization card, hospital records, etc. These documents will be returned to the parents.
+Documents showing when the U.S. citizen parent was physically present in the United States, regardless of immigration status.
+Valid time includes when undocumented, as a Legal Permanent Resident, or U.S. citizen.
+All physical presence must have occurred prior to the birth of the child.
+Examples of documents to bring: Include U.S. school transcripts, U.S. tax records, Social Security Earnings Statements, U.S. immunization card, hospital records, etc. (original and copy) These documents will be returned to the parents.

 - Pregnancy records.
-For example, echo sonograms, doctor's certificates, hospital bills, and photographs of mother during pregnancy.
-Kindly refrain from bringing biological material as proof of pregnancy.
+For example, echo sonograms, doctor's certificates, hospital bills, and printed photographs of mother during pregnancy.
+Kindly ferain from bringing biological material as proof of pregnancy.

 Regardless of the marital status of the parents, in cases in which paternity or maternity is in question, the consular officer may request additional evidence of the biological relationship between the parents and the child.
 In some cases, the consular officer may suggest DNA testing.
 If DNA testing is appropriate to your case, the consular officer will explain the process.
 Note: We can only accept DNA results that meet the guidelines provided by the consular officer.